/tmp/ppivl.jpg NWEA MAP Exams - Pan-Asia International School

 MAP, or the Measure of Academic Progress, is a computerized adaptive test which helps teachers, parents, and administrators improve learning for all students and make informed decisions to promote a child’s academic growth.
 Northwest Evaluation Association (NWEA) Measures of Academic Progress® (MAP®) creates a personalized assessment experience by adapting to each student’s learning level—precisely measuring student progress and growth for each individual.

-Each school year, students in KG3 to Grade 11 take the tests in August, November and May.
+Each school year, students in KG3 to Grade 11 take the tests in August, October and March.
 The first testing aims to determine the students’ current level so that we can work to improve until the next testing period.
 Following each testing period, parents will receive a report showing the students’ growth.

 We give students MAP tests to determine your child’s instructional level and to measure academic growth throughout the school year, and from year to year in the areas of Reading, Language Usage, Math and Science.